Azure Security Center frequently asked questions (FAQ)

 - In the portal, open Log Analytics.

-- On the Log Analytics blade, select a workspace:
+- On the Log Analytics page, select a workspace:

-- Select each VM that you don’t want to monitor and select Disconnect.
+- Select the VMs that you don’t want to monitor and select Disconnect.

 If a Linux VM already has a non-extension OMS agent, removing the extension removes the agent as well and the customer has to reinstall it.